truefoundry/secretsfoundry/docs/usage.md

 secretsfoundry run -c "npm --version"
 ```

-The above will look for `.env.development` file in the project root and use that contents for extracting values and injecting them as env variables.
+The above will look for `.env` file in the current working directory and use that contents for extracting values and injecting them as env variables.
 {% endtab %}

 {% tab title="With stage" %}